NagariaHussain/the-missing-frappe-manual/src/content/docs/handouts/evaluations.md

 * Can you open up MariaDB console and write a SQL query to get all the fields and values of the **System Settings** DocType?
 * How are child tables linked to their parent?

+> Make sure you have gone through all the essential readings and viewings linked in the handouts!

 ### Certificate Release